|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Avoiding fluorescent light can help reduce glare that causes vision difficulty for some people with cataracts.
 Improve the lighting in your home and reduce glare by using brighter bulbs and special lamps.

-Some nutritional supplements, such as antioxidant multivitamins, might help slow the progression of cataracts.
+Some nutritional supplements might help slow the progression of cataracts.
 A daily multivitamin is good for your general health as well.
 Talk to you doctor about which nutritional supplements are appropriate for you.

 When to Contact Your Healthcare Provider